Hard Times (novel): Adaptations

-The novel was adapted as a 1915 silent film, Hard Times, directed by Thomas Bentley.
+The novel was adapted into the 1915 silent film Hard Times, directed by Thomas Bentley.

-In 1988 Portuguese director João Botelho adapted the novel to the big screen in Hard Times (shot entirely in black & white) transferring the action to an unspecified industrial Portuguese city of the 1980s.
+In 1988, Portuguese director João Botelho adapted the novel to the big screen in Hard Times (shot entirely in black & white), transferring the action to an unspecified industrial Portuguese city of the 1980s.

 Hard Times has been adapted three times for BBC Radio.
-The first version, in 1998, starred John Woodvine as Gradgrind, Tom Baker as Josiah Bounderby and Anna Massey as Mrs. Sparsit.
+The first version, in 1998, starred John Woodvine as Gradgrind, Tom Baker as Josiah Bounderby, and Anna Massey as Mrs. Sparsit.
 The second, in 2003, starred Kenneth Cranham as Gradgrind, Philip Jackson as Bounderby, Alan Williams as Stephen, Becky Hindley as Rachael, Helen Longworth as Louisa, Nick Roud as Tom and Eleanor Bron as Mrs. Sparsit.
 A new adaptation, first broadcast on Radio 4 in September 2024, starred David Morrissey as Gradgrind, Shaun Dooley as Bounderby, Arthur Hughes as Stephen and Jan Ravens as Mrs. Sparsit.

 In the theatre, Hard Times was adapted for the stage by Stephen Jeffreys and presented in 1988 as a four actor play at the Ensemble Theatre, directed by Mike O'Brien.
 It was later adapted for the stage by Michael O'Brien and directed by Marti Maraden at Canada's National Arts Centre in 2000.
 In 2018 Northern Broadsides toured an adaptation written by Deb McAndrew and directed by Conrad Nelson.

 The novel has also been adapted twice as a mini-series for British television, once in 1977 by ITV with Patrick Allen as Gradgrind, Timothy West as Bounderby, Rosalie Crutchley as Mrs. Sparsit and Edward Fox as Harthouse, and again in 1994 by the BBC with Bob Peck as Gradgrind, Alan Bates as Bounderby, Dilys Laye as Mrs. Sparsit, Bill Paterson as Stephen, Harriet Walter as Rachael and Richard E. Grant as Harthouse.